Fan Yang (artist)

 Fan Yang (born 1962) is a Canadian bubble artist.

 Early life

-Fan Yang was born in Vietnam in 1962; his mother is a Haiphong native.
+Fan Yang was born in Vietnam in 1962; his father is Hungarian and his mother is a Haiphong native.

 Career

 He has earned international acclaim as a result of his complex displays of bubble theater.
 In addition to performing, he has developed his own bubble solution formulas and equipment to create bubbles.
 Fan Yang has broken bubble-related world records on numerous occasions.
 Yang produces a show, the Gazillion Bubble Show, in New York City, and has staged it elsewhere, including Las Vegas.
 His wife, Ana Yang, performs the show in his absence.

 World records

 Fan's first 11 world records are all unique in the field of bubbles.